An integral-free representation of the Dyson series using divided differences: Use cases

 \section{Use cases}

-In this section we illustrate, by examining few basic examples, the utility of Eq.~\eqref{eq:U(t)} in a variety of settings, specifically in scenarios where the time-ordered integrals of the Dyson series are cumbersome to calculate or lead to unnecessary complicated expressions.
+To showcase the immediate applicability of our approach, in what follows we illustrate, by examining a few examples, the utility of Eq.~\eqref{eq:U(t)} in a variety of settings, specifically in scenarios where the time-ordered integrals of the Dyson series are cumbersome to calculate or lead to unnecessary complicated expressions.